Iowa State Cyclones cross country: Women's team

 Iowa State first formed a collegiate women's cross country team in 1975.
 Becoming successful from the start, the team won the 1975 team AIAW Championship.
 The team was led by Peg Neppel-Darrah, who won the 1975 individual AIAW Championship as well.
 Iowa State continued to dominate by winning the 1976, 1977, and 1978 titles.
 The team also won the 1981 AIAW title on the strength of Dorthe Rasmussen's individual title.

 The team experienced tragedy when the team plane crashed on the way back from finishing as runner-up at the 1985 NCAA Championships.
 The university-owned plane crashed over Des Moines due to suspected ice accumulation on the wings.
 Those aboard were Burton Watkins of Ames, pilot of the airplane; Ron Renko, Head Coach of the ISU women's track and cross country teams; Stephanie Streit, student trainer for the Athletic Department; and cross country team members Susan Baxter, Julie Rose, and Sheryl Maahs.

 After the setback, the team didn't return to dominance until the mid-2000s led by distance runner Lisa Koll.
 While at Iowa State, Koll was a three-time all-American and went on to compete in the 2012 Olympics.
 Koll's individual success was followed shortly by Betsy Saina's, culminating in an NCAA championship in 2012.
 She too went on to compete in the Olympics, placing fifth at the 2016 games.

-The current women's cross country coach is Andrea Grove-McDonough.
+The current women's cross country coach is Laura Harmon.